Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 - If you are having a donor (allogeneic) stem cell transplant, you have further blood tests to allow your medical team to find a suitable stem cell donor.

-- You might also have tests and scans to check on your lymphoma.
+- You might also have tests and scans to check on your lymphoma, such as a PET/CT scan to check on your lymphoma status.

 - You have a central line (or central venous catheter) fitted.
 This might be a ‘PICC’ line, a ‘Hickman®’ line or a ‘Groshong®’ line.
 They are all thin plastic tubes that are inserted into a large vein in your arm or upper chest.
 They can stay in place for several months.
 Central lines make it easier for your medical team to give you drugs directly into your veins (intravenously).
 Your medical team give you information on how to look after your line.